VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 * [Windows Azure Storage Abstractions and their Scalability Targets][wascale]
 * [Best Practices for Performance Improvements Using Service Bus Brokered Messaging][sbscale]

-It's important not to get the false sense of optimism when it comes to scalability and high availability.
-While with many of the suggested practices, the applications tend to scale more efficiently and become more resilient to failure, they are still prone to high demand bottlenecks.
+It's important not to get a false sense of optimism when it comes to scalability and high availability.
+While with many of the suggested practices the applications tend to scale more efficiently and become more resilient to failure, they are still prone to high-demand bottlenecks.
 Make sure to allocate sufficient time for performance testing and for meeting your performance goals.

 # No downtime migration